Period Products Cost Calculator

-- Productivity 🖥️ - mentioned above, but worth repeating.
-Studies have determined that 1 in 10 women cannot pursue their daily activities due to cramps, fatigue, pain, and general malaise.
+- Productivity 🖥️ - mentioned above, but worth repeating. due to cramps, fatigue, pain, and general malaise.
 Such a state can last from one to three days per menstruation.
 Two years ago, the period tracker app, Clue, found that 18% of US women have missed school, work, or an event due to their period.
 The reason was not pain, fatigue, or any of the above causes - they didn't go because they were afraid of someone finding out they were menstruating.

 - Laundry 🧺 - even if you're super careful, wear bigger pads, or try double-protection, you can still leak.
 And the additional expense on changing sheets, washing underwear, and sometimes - buying new clothes when the blood does not come out.

-At this point, we need to mention the pink tax - not a literal tax, but how the same object often costs more just because its marketed towards women.
+At this point, we need to mention the pink tax - not a literal tax, but how the same object often costs more just because it's marketed towards women.
 The name pink tax comes from the fact that most of the affected products are pink.
 Products marketed for women, such as cosmetics (13%!!!), clothes (men pay 8% less to get dressed), tend to be more expensive than those for men.
-Interestingly, the differences are visible already in the prices of toys for kids - for a toy marketed towards girls, we pay 7% more.
+Interestingly, the differences are visible already in the prices of toys for kids -.

 And here comes one more thing - there is an actual pay gap between the two genders, which also varies not only between men and women but also between races.

-All these reasons make us wonder - why do so many women have to struggle to meet the necessities of life that are not even a choice?
+All these reasons make us wonder why so many women have to struggle to meet the necessities of life that are not even a choice?